 The unlawful possession of an assault weapon is a class D felony, and there is a mandatory minimum prison sentence of one year though a lesser charge is possible for certain first-time offenders who possessed the weapons lawfully prior to the institution of the assault weapon prohibition.

 Connecticut imposes a mandatory eight-year prison sentence on any individual who commits any class A, B, or C felony and uses, threatens to use, or represents that they possess an assault weapon.
+If someone were to commit an assault with a deadly weapon, this would present an aggravating circumstance.
 This prison sentence is in addition to any sentence for the underlying felony.
 If an individual uses a normal firearm, as opposed to an assault weapon, the prison sentence is a mandatory five years.

 Contact an Attorney Today